Corporate Governance

 - Recruitment of appropriately qualified and experienced staff to key positions.

-Maintain the Board as a well-functioning, balanced team led by the Chair
+Establish and maintain the Board as a well-functioning, balanced team led by the Chair

 The Company has constituted the following committees, each with formally delegated duties and responsibilities set out in respective written terms of reference: